Best of

 Claridge's

 At Claridge’s, afternoon tea feels like an event.
-Fresh roses, soothing piano music and the occasional A-lister appearance set the tone.
-The sandwiches steal the show, with creative specials like goat’s cheese with pumpkin.
-The scones come with clotted cream and their own tea-infused jelly, which is well worth trying.
-When it comes to cake, the pineapple passion fruit creation is the crème de la crème.
-It’s easy to see why this place is a classic.
+Fresh roses, soothing piano music, and the occasional A-lister appearance set a tone of timeless elegance.
+The finger sandwiches steal the show, with classic fillings like smoked salmon and coronation chicken, all meticulously prepared with the finest seasonal ingredients.
+The freshly baked scones are served warm with rich Cornish clotted cream and Claridge's bespoke afternoon tea jam is worth trying.
+The hand-made pastries, which change with the season, are all beautifully crafted and full of flavour.
+It’s easy to see why this place is a classic and remains the gold standard for traditional afternoon tea.

 The Langham

 This is where afternoon tea was born, or so they say, and The Langham keeps the tradition alive in the most beautiful way.
 Pastries here are inspired by classic British biscuits, with a custard cream reimagined as a delicate chocolate-filled treat.
-Scones and finger sandwiches round out the experience, but it’s the nostalgia-filled pastries that’ll make you want to come back.
+Scones and finger sandwiches, such as the curried Shropshire chicken sandwich, round out the experience, but it’s the nostalgia-filled pastries that’ll make you want to come back.
 All this takes place in the beautiful Palm Court – what more could you ask for?

 Four Seasons Hotel London at Tower Bridge